Ivshti/peer-search/README.md

 # peer-search

 Peer discovery for peer-wire-swarm.

-Can use DHT, peer pumps (HTTP request that streams a list of peers).
-Planned support for trackers.
+Supports
+* DHT
+* UDP trackers
+* HTTP trackers
+* HTTP URL to a line-separated list of peer IPs; keeps the request open until the server closes it, since the result is parsed line by line and directly added to the peer-wire-swarm

 Basic example
 ```javascript